Real ear measurements: why they matter in hearing aid fitting

 Ear canals vary in length, shape and volume.
 Those differences change how sound arrives at your eardrum.

-A computer fitting based only on your hearing test and the hearing aid’s prescription will never see that.
+A computer fitting based only on your hearing assessment and the hearing aid’s prescription will never see that.

 These measurements complete the picture.